powergama/powergama/userguide/scenario_generation.md

 # Scenario generation tool

-In order to simplify the process of generating scenarios with differeng generation mix and demand, the package includes a scenario module that can be used to save the loaded grid model to a scenario file.
+In order to simplify the process of generating scenarios with different generation mixes and demands, the package includes a scenario module that can be used to save the loaded grid model to a scenario file.
 This is a summary file that includes demand per area, generation capacities per type and area etc. Exporting the grid model to a scenario file can be